A New Key Establishment Protocol and its Application in Pay-TV Systems: Application in Pay-TV Systems

-\subsection{Application in pay-TV systems}
+\section{Application in Pay-TV Systems}

-As before, in a pay-TV system sender $A$ comprises a CA system and components in the head-end system that are shared between interoperating CA systems (referred to as shared components in the following text).
+In a pay-TV system, sender $A$ comprises a CA system and components in the head-end system that are shared between interoperating CA systems.
 Further, receiver $B$ is a content decryption chip in a decoder associated with $A$, and $K$ is a control word.

-Figure~\ref{fig:5} depicts an example of how the new protocol can be applied in a pay-TV system.
-The figure assumes that one CA system is used.
+Fig.~\ref{fig:3} depicts an example of how the new protocol can be applied in a pay-TV system.
 As in DVB SimulCrypt, the example keeps the number of secret and private keys used outside the CA components in the head-end system as small as possible, while still facilitating interoperability.
-Only the differences with the application of Protocol~\ref{P1} in a pay-TV system (see Section~\ref{sec:P1pay-TV}) are described below.
+The following text describes which of the protocol steps are performed by the CA components at the head-end and the CA clients in the decoders, respectively.
+The communications from the CA components to the CA clients are also described in this section.
+Note that these aspects are not described in Protocol~\ref{protocol}, as the CA components and the CA clients are both part of the sender in Protocol~\ref{protocol}.
+In particular, the communications from the sender to the receiver as shown in Fig.~\ref{fig:2} are the communications from the CA client to the chip in Fig.~\ref{fig:3}.

-As shown in Figure~\ref{fig:5}, the random number generator and the function $h$ are the shared components; recall from Section~\ref{sec:description} that these components perform Steps~\ref{P2HE5} and \ref{P2HE6} of the protocol.
-As the public key $PK_A$ is an input to $h$, the CA components output this value.

-The public key $PK_A$ is also distributed from the CA components to the CA clients, as it needs to be distributed to the chips in Step~\ref{P2CC1}.
-Recall that $PK_A$ does not need to be protected during its distribution.
-In particular, the new protocol does not use a certificate to protect the authenticity of $PK_A$.
-As a result, no communications between the CA components and the system of the trusted third party are needed to acquire such a certificate, and no certificates or certificate revocation information are distributed to a decoder in the application of the new protocol (compare also Figures~\ref{fig:3} and \ref{fig:5}).
+As shown in Fig.~\ref{fig:3}, the random number generator and the hash function $h$ are the shared components; these components perform Steps~\ref{HE5} and \ref{HE6} of the protocol.
+As the public key $PK_A$ is input to $h$, the CA components output this value after generating the corresponding key pair in Step~\ref{HE1}.
+The public key $PK_A$ is also distributed from the CA components to the CA clients, as it needs to be distributed to the chips in Step~\ref{CC1}.
+An EMM can be used to distribute this value to all the CA clients.
+Recall that $PK_A$ does not need to be protected during its distribution to the chips.
+In particular, no certificates or certificate revocation information need to be distributed to a decoder in the application of the new protocol.

+The signature $S_{SK_A}(B, E_{PK_B}(LK_B))$ is generated uniquely for chip $B$ in Step~\ref{HE4}.
+However, these values are only generated during the execution of Phase I, and not every 5 to 10 seconds in case of $e_{LK_B}(K)$ in Phase II.
+This makes it feasible to distribute the values $S_{SK_A}(B, E_{PK_B}(LK_B))$ from the head-end system to the CA clients.
+The CA components at the head-end can therefore perform Steps~\ref{HE2} --~\ref{HE4}.
+Next, the value $S_{SK_A}(B, E_{PK_B}(LK_B))$ is distributed to the CA client associated with $B$, along with a copy of $LK_B$ to enable the CA client to perform Step~\ref{CC2}.
+This distribution can be done using an EMM.
+After receiving the EMM, the CA client passes the value $S_{SK_A}(B, E_{PK_B}(LK_B))$ to $B$ in Step~\ref{CC1}.